ddc-java/ddc-day-book/_includes/assignment-workflow.md

 ## Congratulations!

-  <p>{{ include.complete_text | default: "Your work has passed the grading tests for this assignment!
-The instructor will also review your code for any requirements that are not checked automatically." }}</p>
+  <p>{{ include.complete_text | default: "Your implementation code has passed the grading tests for the basic and stretch goals!
+The instructor will also review your code to verify the correctness and completeness of your unit tests." }}</p>

 </aside>

 {% endif %}